 •Spring Seminar - The WOA's Spring Seminar is an annual education event held in April of each year designed to provide members with up to date CE courses.

-•Annual Convention - The WOA Annual Convention is held in September of each year and offers over 24 hours of education, top exhibitors and much more.
+•Annual Convention - The WOA Annual Convention is held in September of each year and offers up to 24 hours of education, top exhibitors, and much more.
 The WOA's member business meeting and association leadership elections are also held at this meeting.

 •Primary Care Symposium - Education event held in November of each year designed for specific CE courses.

 Public Relations and Communications - One of the most important functions of the WOA is to keep the public well informed about the profession of optometry.
 WOA communications includes internal and external communication and branding for optometry and the association through media relations on behalf of the WOA and its members.